Olaf Scholz appointed as next German chancellor | DW | 08.12.2021

 There were 303 votes against, and 6 abstentions from a total of 736.

+For his part, Scholz tweeted that he had accepted the task when called upon to accept by the Bundestag president.
+"I said 'yes'," he wrote.

-Scholz's center-left Social Democrats (SPD) emerged as the largest party in September's general election and has since negotiated a coalition deal with the environmentalist Greens and the neoliberal Free Democratic Party (FDP).
+Scholz's center-left Social Democrats (SPD) emerged as the largest party in September's general election and has since negotiated a coalition deal with the environmentalist Greens and the business-focused Free Democratic Party (FDP).

 After the vote, Scholz headed to the presidential palace Schloss Bellevue where German President Frank-Walter Steinmeier handed him an official document of appointment ahead of a swearing-in at the Bundestag.